Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 \subsection{The need for a chemical Jacobian}

-At every timestep and in every computational cell of a reacting flow simulation, the instantaneous vector of production rates for the chemical state $\phi$ of the system should be evaluated in order to advance the solution, see Eq.~\ref{eq:ReacMech}.
+At every timestep and in every computational cell of a reacting flow simulation, the instantaneous vector of production rates for the chemical state $\phi$ of the system should be evaluated in order to advance the solution.
 Typically, $\phi$ is an ($N+1$)-sized vector containing the transported species molar concentrations and an energy variable - here, temperature: $\phi = \{ C_1, C_2, ..., C_N, T\}$.
-Chemical mechanisms enabling the evaluation of these production rates are typically stiff systems, characterized by a wide range of timescales.
-The stiffness problem is aggravated as larger, more detailed, chemical mechanisms are being deployed within reacting flow simulations~\cite{niemeyer2017pyjac}.
-The integration of the resulting stiff system of ODE can require very small time steps and when an explicit integration of the chemical kinetics over time is unpractical, such as in low Mach solvers, an implicit strategy is often preferred.
+Chemical mechanisms enabling the evaluation of these production rates are typically characterized by a wide range of timescales.
+This is all the more true as larger, more detailed, chemical mechanisms are being deployed within reacting flow simulations~\cite{niemeyer2017pyjac}.
+The integration of the resulting stiff system of ODE can require very small timesteps and when an explicit integration of the chemical kinetics over time is unpractical, such as in low-Mach solvers, an implicit strategy is often preferred.

 Implicit time integration schemes usually employ a Newton method to solve the non-linear system resulting from the time discretization of the set of chemical ODEs, relying on forming and inverting the chemical Jacobian of $\phi$~\cite{safta2011tchem,niemeyer2017pyjac, gadalla2022implementation}: